Bitcoin miners’ rewards can vary greatly and unexpectedly due to several factors, which is why it’s vital to understand how mining revenue works.

 The basics of Bitcoin mining

-This method runs on a consensus algorithm known as proof-of-work, in which miners have to spend a considerable amount of computational power to solve these mathematical puzzles.
+This method runs on a consensus algorithm known as proof-of-work.
+It consists of miners spending a considerable amount of computational power to solve mathematical puzzles.

 If you’re interested in learning about the Bitcoin mining process in detail, don’t miss our educational article: What is Bitcoin mining and how does it work?

 As hashrate grows, mining has to become harder to maintain security.
 Making mining more demanding greatly increases the costs of trying to attack the network.

 Thus, Bitcoin automatically adjusts the mining difficulty every 2,016 blocks —approximately two weeks— proportionally to the total hashrate currently working on the network.
 The more miners there are, the harder it is to find a block.

 Mining difficulty is one of the critical factors to determine miners’ revenue.
 Logically, the harder it is to mine a block, the less profitable mining becomes.